Photo Source: Anonymous

 Over the past 600 years the Karachai people have experienced life much like a grape placed in a wine press.
 Formerly part of the once mighty Alan Empire (nominally Christian), the Karachai were defeated in the 14th Century and forcibly converted to Islam by the Turko-Mongol invader Timur.
 Conquered again in the 19th Century by Russian czarist imperialism, the Karachai people are all too familiar with distress brought about by defeat at the hands of invading nations.

 At present there are less than 50 known Karachai followers of Jesus and only one evangelical church.
-The New Testament & Psalms in the Karachai language was completed in the 1990s.
+The New Testament and Psalms in the Karachai language was completed in the 1990s.
+It will be difficult for them to receive God’s word.
+It is even more difficult for them to respond to God’s offer of love and grace given the lack of workers.

-* Please pray that in their distress the Karachai will turn to the Lord Jesus, not for political power, but for spiritual deliverance from the bondages of Islam and from the devastations of sin and past suffering.
-Isaiah 61: 1-4
+Pray that in their distress the Karachai will turn to the Lord Jesus, not for political power, but for spiritual deliverance from the bondages of Islam and from the devastations of sin and past suffering.

-* Pray that the beauty of Karachai culture will bloom as the Fruit of the Spirit (Gal.5:22-23) enlivens the historical richness of the Karachai people.
+Pray that the beauty of Karachai culture will bloom as the Fruit of the Spirit enlivens the historical richness of the Karachai people.